petermeissner/wikipediatrend/README.md

 ## http://stats.grok.se/json/en/201411/Peter_principle
 ```

-The function informs us that using the friendly option might be a good idea and shows us which URLs it used to retreive the inforamtion we were asking for.
+The function informs us that using the friendly option might be a good idea and shows us which URLs it used to retrieve the information we were asking for.

 The function's return is a data frame with two variables *date* and *count*: